Spectrum Development Documentation

 Constellation

 The networking layer for Spectrum.
 Constellation handles multicast discovery, node and session management, TCP/UDP communication, and command routing between SpectrumClient and SpectrumServer instances.
-It is also available as a standalone module for use in third-party integrations and plugins that need to communicate with a Spectrum network.

 NetworkManager